Taojy/Decision-Focused-Learning-Benchmarks/README.md

 # Decision-Focused-Learning-Benchmarks
 This repository contains the code for the paper Decision-Focused Learning for Power System Decision-Making under Uncertainty.
 We developed the benchmark model based on load forecasting for two-stage electricity generation scheduling in the IEEE 118-Bus system, a widely recognized test case.
+This work corresponds to the paper [Decision-Focused Learning for Power System Decision-Making under Uncertainty](https://arxiv.org/abs/2401.03680), where we elaborate on our methodology, implementation details, and experimental results.

 Here, we compare the performance of six typical approaches from widely recognized papers: